What We Know About The Upcoming Kraven The Hunter Movie

 Frequently Asked Questions (FAQs)

-Answer: Kraven The Hunter is a part of Sony's Spider-Man Universe, which itself a part Marvel Cinematic Universe's multiverse because of Spider-Man: No Way Home.
+Answer: Not directly.
+However, Kraven the Hunter is a part of Sony's Spider-Man Universe which is now connected to the Marvel Cinematic Universe's multiverse because of Spider-Man: No Way Home.

 Answer: Kraven possesses superhuman abilities conferred upon him via special herbal potions he periodically ingests.